AliBank/User-Interface-Specification-Document/README.md

 2- Input section at the half right of the page shows up.

-3- After the inputs given, user roles chosen and enabled button ticked, the user click 'Save User' button
+3- After the inputs given, user roles chosen and enabled button ticked or not, the user click 'Save User' button

 4- Table that contains inputs of the new user shows up at the left half of the page.
+If 'Hide Enabled User' button is ticked then only enabled button ticked users' information will be shown in the table.
+If 'Hide Enabled User' button is not ticked all of the users will be shown in the table whether enabled button ticked or not during filling the input section.

 5- Input section at the half right of the page disappears.